giuthas/satkit/README.markdown

 ### Citing the code

+When using any part of SATKIT, please cite:
+1. Faytak, M., Moisik, S. & Palo, P. (2020): The Speech Articulation Toolkit (SATKit): Ultrasound image analysis in Python.
+In ISSP 2020, Online (planned as Providence, Rhode Island)

 When making use of the Optic Flow code, please cite:
 1. Esling, J. H., & Moisik, S. R. (2012).
 Laryngeal aperture in